Site Map

 Why the Test is Performed

 EMG is most often used when a person has symptoms of weakness, pain, or abnormal sensation.
-It can help tell the difference between muscle weakness caused by the injury of a nerve attached to a muscle, and weakness due to nervous system disorders, such as muscle diseases.
+It can help tell the difference between muscle weakness caused by the injury of a nerve attached to a muscle, and weakness due to a muscle or other nervous system disease.

 Normal Results